 On July 19, 2005, the Company's largest customer, International Paper Company, announced a general plan to restructure certain elements of its businesses.
-There has been no further release of public information related to this plan that has an immediate impact on our Paper PCC product line and assets.
+There has been no further release of public information that has a direct impact on our Paper PCC product line and assets.

-On March 21, 2006, we ceased operation of a one-unit satellite PCC facility in Park Falls, Wisconsin, after the paper company shut down its mill and filed for bankruptcy protection.
-The Company recorded a provision for bad debt of approximately \$1 million in the first quarter of 2006 in connection with this bankruptcy.
-The paper company is presently seeking a buyer for its mill and, if successful, the Company believes it would continue to supply PCC from its satellite facility.
-If the Company does not resume production from its satellite facility, we could incur an impairment charge of approximately \$0.6 million.
+On March 21, 2006, the Company ceased operation of a one-unit satellite PCC facility in Park Falls, Wisconsin, after the paper company shut down its mill and filed for bankruptcy protection.
+The Company recorded a provision for bad debt of approximately \$1.0 million in the first quarter of 2006 in connection with this bankruptcy.
+The paper mill has since been sold to Flambeau River Papers, LLC and we anticipate production from our satellite PCC facility will resume in the third quarter.